rsing148/CommunityClassroom-Git/README.md

 $ git log -p -2
 ```

-`--stat` - See some abbreviated stats for each commit.
+* `--stat` - See some abbreviated stats for each commit.
 It prints below each commit a list of of modified files, how many files were changed, and how many lines in those files are added and removed.
 It also puts a summary of the information at the end.

 ```
 $ git log --stat
 ```

-`--pretty` - Changes the log output to formats other than the default.
+* `--pretty` - Changes the log output to formats other than the default.

 	* The `oneline` value for this option prints prints each commit on a single line, which is useful if you're looking at a lot of commits
 	* `short`, `full`, `fuller` - Show the output in less or more information
+	* `format` - Allows you to specify your own log output format.
+This is especially useful when you're generating output for machine parsing - because you specify the format explicitly, you know if won't change with updates to Git:

 ```
-$ git log --oneline
+$ git log --pretty=oneline
 ```

-* `format` - Allows you to specify your own log output format.
-This is especially useful when you're generating output for machine parsing - because you specify the format explicitly, you know if won't change with updates to Git:

 ```
 $ git log --pretty=format:"%h - %an, %ar : %s"